Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-The difference between the contribution rate and the calculation rate of points does not allow to obtain pension points, its function is to contribute to the financing of the Agirc-Arco plan.
+The difference between the contribution rate and the point calculation rate does not make it possible to obtain retirement points, its function is to contribute to the financing of the Agirc-Arco plan.

 Example :